-The accounting policies set out below have been applied consistently to all periods presented in these financial statements except for the new standard that became applicable and was adopted during the year (refer note 3 (g) vi).
+The accounting policies set out below have been applied consistently to all periods presented in these financial statements except for the new amendments to standards that became applicable and was adopted during the year.
+These amendments do not have any impact on the financial statements.